Java8-OnTop/XSWARE-REMAKE/README.md

 Right shift opens the GUI

-'.' is the default prefix, to change this go to .minecraft\Wurstplus3\configs\default\BINDS.txt and change the top line
+'.' is the default prefix, to change this go to .minecraft\XSWARE\configs\default\BINDS.txt and change the top line

 For a list of commands [click here](Commands.md)